-The North McKinney Parallel Interceptor Phase II project was canceled from the Capital Improvement Program with estimated cost savings of $25M in FY2018 through 2020 by modifying short term operations of existing lift stations and force mains, and refining long term strategies to transfer flow from the Upper East Fork Interceptor System to the planned Sister Grove Regional Water Resource Recovery Facility.
+The North McKinney Parallel Interceptor Phase II project was canceled from the Capital Improvement Program (in 2018) with estimated cost savings of $25M in FY2018 through 2020 by modifying short term operations of existing lift stations and force mains, and refining long term strategies to transfer flow from the Upper East Fork Interceptor System to the planned Sister Grove Regional Water Resource Recovery Facility.

-Through partnerships with the City of Allen and Town of Fairview, we identified alternatives to increase capacity in our wastewater conveyance system through cost sharing to build the Sloan Creek Lift Station and Force Main to serve the growing populations of the two cities.
+Through partnerships with the City of Allen and Town of Fairview, in 2019 we identified alternatives to increase capacity in our wastewater conveyance system through cost sharing to build the Sloan Creek Lift Station and Force Main to serve the growing populations of the two cities.
 This new facility saves us from having to further expand existing facilities and allows us flexibility on where to send the future flows.
 This project saves the UEFIS Members and Customers over $9 million.

 In FY18, the District was able to get reduced piping costs on the Trinity River Main Stem Pump Station project by purchasing pipe during manufacturing down time.
 This project required 17 miles of 72-inch-diameter pipeline, and by reducing piping costs the District saved approximately $13M.